 HANDMADE IN UGANDA

-- Products are made from all natural raffia and banana fibers
+-Product is made from all natural fibers of raffia and banana fibers

 *All products are made by hand with love and vary slightly in color and size.